“To make a great film you need three things:

 What Is Creativity?

-One inspirational book, attempting to pour illumination on all this, is The Face of Glory by William Anderson.
+One inspirational book, attempting to pour illumination on all this, is The Face of Glory by William Anderson (excerpt below).
 Undoubtedly, there are many other sources available to you that make an effort to describe the phenomenon.

 For the purposes of describing Creativity in relation to a corporate video production service, may we suggest here a relatively concise summary that comprises two aspects: workflows & processes, and the ‘lightbulb’ moment?

-As with, say, a student learning the profession of becoming a graphic designer, a videographer must learn the filmmaking process.
+As with, say, a student learning to become a graphic designer, a professional videographer must learn the filmmaking process.
 This covers broadly the Creative Brief & Budgeting, Pre-production, Production, Post-production, Delivery – a further summary of each stage being provided below.
-By these we structure our services, providing our clients with ‘markers in time’ with which your video project may be charted.
+By these we structure our services, providing our clients with ‘markers in time’ with which your video project’s progress may be charted.

 And yet before all this comes that ‘lightbulb’ moment; this entails research leading to the all-important flash of inspiration.
 We’ve come to know you (and you, us), we’ve found out about your organisation and what message you’re looking to put out to your customers, we’ve formulated the Creative Brief, and somehow, at some point during all this occurring, up bubbles an image in the mind, or a turn of phrase, a feeling, a sound – and this is our hook, our essential approach upon which all else hangs.